Wednesday, July 28, 2021

 The takeaways for the Saturday, Aug., 4, 1906, total lunar eclipse are that the event numbered as the second of the year's two total lunar eclipses; that the August 1906 lunar eclipse favored the West and Central Pacific with all-eclipse visibility; that the August 1906 total lunar eclipse was the only one of the year's five eclipses to favor Australia with all-eclipse visibility; and that the year's last of three partial solar eclipses shared the month of August with the Saturday, Aug.
 4., total lunar eclipse and also closed the year's lineup of five eclipses.

 graphics and details of total lunar eclipse Saturday, Aug.
-4, 1906: Eclipse Predictions by Fred Espenak, NASA GSFC Emeritus, via NASA Eclipse Web Site
+4, 1906: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse Predictions by Fred Espenak, NASA's GSFC," via NASA Eclipse Web Site

 Acknowledgment